-- Small Companies & Start-ups
+- Small businesses & start ups

-Benefits of a CRM system
+Advantages and goals of a CRM system

-Read more about the Benefits of a CRM system in our blog article.
+Read more about the benefits of a CRM system in our blog article.

 What are its essential characteristics?

+In addition to versatile functions, features of a CRM system are useful in supporting your company at various stages of the business process.
 Some properties serve as the basis for central and transparent communication within the company.
 Others provide targeted support for sales, marketing and service as well as their exchange.

 How do you make the right choice?